 Editor's note: This feature-capability indicator "+g.3gpp.webrtc-datachannel", is to be registered with IANA.

-In the S8HR/N9HR roaming scenario, this parameter is included by the S-CSCF in its home network only when both the home network and the VPMN support IMS data channel capability.
-The S-CSCF may know whether the VPMN supports IMS data channel capability based on local configuration according to the roaming agreement with the VPMN.
+Editor's note: How the UE discovers the data channel capability of the VPMN in roaming scenario, is FFS.

-6.X.1.2.2 Local UE discovers the data channel capability of the remote network
+6.X.1.2.2 Local UE discovers the data channel capability of the remote end

-If the local UE is the originating party, it may discover that the remote network does not support IMS data channel if the port number in the data channel media stream of the SDP answer it received is set to zero, as specified in section 6 of IETF RFC 3264 [x3].
+If the local UE is the originating party, it may discover that the remote end does not support IMS data channel if the port number in the data channel media stream of the SDP answer it received is set to zero, as specified in section 6 of IETF RFC 3264 [x3].

-If the local UE is the terminating party, it may discover that the remote network does not support IMS data channel if there is no data channel media description in the SDP offer it received.

 6.X.1.3 Avoid impact on IMS basic audio/video call

 It’s important that the basic IMS voice/video session should not be impacted by the failure of data channel media negotiation.
 To avoid this case, it’s recommended that: